17 Best Female Ukulele Players

 Let’s go to Stratford, London, and discuss Samantha Brown.
 In the late 1980s and part of the 1990s, one of the faces of blues and jazz was this singer-songwriter and musician, including UK singles such as “Stop” and “Kissing Get.”

-Brown revealed an EP titled Ukulele and Voice in 2005, featuring just that 5-songs he sang playing the ukulele.
+Brown revealed an EP titled Ukulele and Voice in 2005, featuring just those five songs he sang playing the uke.

 Unfortunately, there was a cyst on her vocal cords in 2007, although it was removed, making it difficult for Brown to sing.
 She wishes to pursue a musical career, so she begins a few uke clubs in the UK where she instructs others on how to master the instrument.